 Your API platform needs to be a good team player.
 It won't be the only tool in your tech stack, so it must connect seamlessly with the systems your teams already rely on every day.
 Think about your CI/CD pipelines, identity management providers, and monitoring dashboards.
 A platform that integrates smoothly with these critical tools will prevent workflow disruptions and reduce the learning curve for your developers.
 This ability to connect with existing systems is what separates a helpful tool from a truly transformative one.
 It ensures that introducing an API platform streamlines your processes rather than creating new silos.

-Prioritize Developer Experience and Low-Code Tooling
+Focus on Developer Experience and Low-Code Tools

 The most powerful platform is useless if your team doesn't want to use it.
 A great developer experience is essential for driving adoption and speeding up development cycles.
 This means providing intuitive tools, clear documentation, and automated workflows that let developers focus on building great products.
 Beyond the core developer team, consider platforms with low-code tooling.
 These features empower business analysts and other team members to create and manage processes, which frees up your developers for more complex tasks.
 This approach helps bridge skill gaps and allows your entire organization to contribute to innovation.